euandresimoes/verus/README.md

    🧪 test(utils/date): added unit tests for formatDate function
    ```

-5. **Commit Ready:** Once confirmed, your commit message is ready to be used.
+5. **Commit Ready:** Once confirmed, Verus automatically creates the commit with the generated message.

+---

+## 📝 License

+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute it as you wish — just give proper credit. 🤝

+See the full license in the [LICENSE](./LICENSE) file.

 ---